-Net revenues for Juvederm Collection (including Juvederm Ultra XC, Juvederm Voluma XC and other Juvederm products) used in facial aesthetics were \$718 million in 2020 for the period subsequent to the completion of the Allergan acquisition.
+Net revenues for Juvederm Collection (including Juvederm Ultra XC, Juvederm Voluma XC and other Juvederm products) used in facial aesthetics increased by more than 100% in 2021 due to increased brand investment and strong recovery from the COVID-19 pandemic.
+Net revenues were also favorably impacted by a full period of Allergan results in 2021 compared to the prior year.